jianhuupenn/ItClust/tutorial/tutorial.md

 ### 2. Read in data
 The current version of ItClust works with an AnnData object.
 AnnData stores a data matrix .X together with annotations of observations .obs, variables .var and unstructured annotations .uns.
 The ItClust package provides 3 ways to prepare an AnnData object for the following analysis.
 <br>
-ItClust support most forms of the scRNAseq data, including UMI, TPM, FPKM.
+ItClust supports most forms of the scRNAseq data, including UMI, TPM, FPKM.
 <br>
 <br>
-Important Note: For the source data, please store the true celltype label information in one column named "celltype".
+Important Note: For the source data, please store the true cell type label information in one column named "cell type".

 #### 1.1 Start from a 10X dataset
 Here we use the pbmc data as an example:
 Download the data and unzip it.
-Then move everything in filtered_gene_bc_matrices/hg19/ to data/pbmc/.
+Then move the data to data/pbmc/.

 ```python